 The winter town is a town located outside of Winterfell, the seat of House Stark in the North.
 During autumn and winter it is one of the largest northern settlements, along with White Harbor and Barrowton.

 The winter town has rows of small and neat houses built of log and undressed stone.
+Its streets are muddy.
 Located at Winterfell's main gatehouse, the market square has wooden stalls for produce and goods and a well at its center.
-The local alehouse is the Smoking Log.
+The local inn and alehouse is the Smoking Log.
 The kingsroad lies past the sprawl of castle and town, while the wolfswood is two miles away.
 Hunting parties from Winterfell can avoid the winter town by taking the Hunter's Gate instead of the main gate.

 A Game of Thrones